Squash Pest Control - Wasp Control

 Wasps can be one of the most worrying insects to get inside your home, with many Americans living with a fear of winged insects.
 As with any other type of insect infestation, a wasp infestation needs to be treated immediately, so as to minimize the spread and maintain control over other areas of your home.

 On this page, you will find all the information you need about wasp infestations, how to identify them, and how to get rid of them.
-At Squash Pest Control, we have over 15 years of pest removal experience and are ready to offer you a FREE QUOTE for your Seattle, WA home.
+At Squash Pest Control, we have over 15 years of pest removal experience and are ready to offer you a FREE QUOTE for your Pierce County, WA home.

 What attracts wasps?